FTP-droid/FTP-droid/README.md

 Front End Web Developer
 ----------------------

-I'm a front end web developer currently utilizing the React framework.
+I'm a front end web developer.
 The latest project I'm working on is a clone of tiktok utilizing the PERN stack!

 *   ✉️  You can contact me at [alaister.pereira@live.com](mailto:alaister.pereira@live.com)
 *   🧠  I'm currently developing projects using React!
 I would like to learn about IOS application development in the future.